lucianoA-dev/lucianoA-dev/README.md

 - 🗣️ Native **Spanish**, advanced **English**
 - 🌱 Lifelong learner.
 Interested in everything from testing to software development
 - 💬 Always open to collaboration or advice
-- 🎯 Detail-oriented and perfectionist, passionate about clean code, quality, and best practices

 ---